Week 3 - Serverless functions

 *And one by me!: Serverless Functions [14:45]

 The following screenshot shows the list of currently available triggers for a Cloud Function.
-Note that some are in beta, meaning they are not necessarily ready for prime time yet.
+Note that this screenshot has changed multiple times in the past few years.

 Cloud Function triggers